skiptools/skip-ui/README.md

 }
 ```

-SkipUI does not support embedding a destination view directly in a `NavigationLink`, and future support may prove difficult.
-Compose forces you to define fixed navigation routes, making any dynamic navigation a challenge.

-SkipUI **does** support navigation with `.navigationDestination` as in the example above, because we can map each modifier to a fixed Compose navigation route.
-Even this support, however, required some abuse of Compose's system in order to allow newly-pushed views to defined additional `.navigationDestinations`.
-In fact, it is currently the case that if a pushed view defines a new `.navigationDestination` for key type `T`, it will overwrite any previous stack view's `T` destination mapping. **Take care not to unintentionally re-map the same key type in the same navigation stack.**
+SkipUI supports both of these models.
+Using `.navigationDestinations`, however, requires some care.
+It is currently the case that if a pushed view defines a new `.navigationDestination` for key type `T`, it will overwrite any previous stack view's `T` destination mapping. **Take care not to unintentionally re-map the same key type in the same navigation stack.**

 Compose imposes an additional restriction as well: we must be able to stringify `.navigationDestination` key types.
 See [Restrictions on Identifiers](#restrictions-on-identifiers) below.